 But this wasn't always the case.
 Because of the ongoing fermentation of Federweisser, it was once quite a challenge to transport bottles.
 Modern conveniences like improved transportation systems and refrigerated vehicles have allowed this fall wine to be enjoyed around the country and not just at the vineyards where it is made.

 Nevertheless, Federweiße is still best where yeast is put to grape.
 Opt for the bottle that traveled the shortest distance.
 Or even better, drink up at the small stands that open directly on the vineyard grounds.
 Sometimes it is elegantly bottled, while other times it is nothing fancy, simply swirling around in a two liter plastic jugs or reused wine bottles.

 The very best spots for Federweiße are in the wine-rich areas along the Mosel and Rhine rivers.
 There are small, local shops aplenty and even two festivals dedicated to this specialty wine: Deutsche Weinlesefest (German Wine Harvest Festival) in Neustadt and the Fest des Federweißen (Festival of the Federweiße) in Landau in der Pfalz.

-Whether you buy a bottle to take home from the store or a festival, take note that the it should be consumed within a couple days of bottling.
+Whether you buy a bottle to take home from the store or a festival, take note that it should be consumed within a couple days of bottling.
 In that time, it continues to ferment and the high levels of carbonation mean there is a chance of explosion.
 Seriously.

 To prevent a wine disaster, most brands have a release for the gas.
 This ranges from a loosened cap to a hole punched into the screw top or a simple wrapping cap, meaning spillage is common for uninformed shoppers.
 Just take a look at the case of Federweisse and the trails of drips leading away from.
 To prevent a messy shopping trip, always carry and store Federweisse upright.